 Fifth is: Horror (Stephen King eat your heart out!)

-Personally, I would love to write a best-seller, a novel that is widely read and appreciated.
+Personally, I would love to write a bestseller, a novel that is widely read and appreciated.
 However, I would be just as pleased to write a great novel, one that endures the test of time.
-Yet an article in a June 2016 issue of TIME Magazine observes we can’t really know which books they will be.
+Yet an article in a June 2016 issue of TIME Magazine observed we can’t really know which books they will be.

 Moby-Dick, Herman Melville’s masterpiece, was not well-received in its day.
 Melville died poor and depressed.
 Poe died in poverty as well.
 Kafka was dead before The Trial was ever published.
 However, Shakespeare was a very successful and popular dramatist in his own day and has withstood the test of time.